 - Anti-diarrheal: The main metabolite in palo azul has been shown to have anti-diarrheal properties on par with commercial drugs.
 This makes palo azul a good remedy for digestive issues.

-Along with the above benefits, palo azul tea has also been drunk for hundreds of years as an anti-cancer preventative, but there have been no major studies performed to verify this claim.
+Along with the above palo azul tea benefits, this pale blue tea has also been drunk for hundreds of years as an anti-cancer preventative, but there have been no major traditional medicine studies have been performed to verify this claim.

 Is Palo Azul Tea Good for UTIs?

 Palo azul is a diuretic, which means it can help clear your body of toxins.
 This makes it a good tea to take when you have a urinary tract infection (UTI) or bladder infection since it can help clear out any bacteria or other toxins being generated by the infection.

 Palo azul tea can support your whole urinary tract, from protecting your kidney function to helping your body heal from kidney infections and urinary infections.